 Keenan Santos and Reuben Fernandez have become household names recently, though sadly after their untimely demise at the hands of some rowdy goons.
 In a tragic incident on 20th October, these two youths were knifed to death for protesting against eve-teasing.
 While they were being mercilessly stabbed, the crowd stood there watching the crime taking place like mute spectators.
 It is said that Keenan’s girlfriend was being teased by the main accused Jeetendra Rana when she along with four other friends came out for paan after having dinner at a restaurant.
 When Keenan protested against the evil gesture, Rana went away only to return with 20 more drunkards.
 Firstly, they stabbed Keenan and when Reuben tried to save his friend, he met with the same fate.

 There are no words to describe the morbidity of the entire incident.
 I feel extremely ashamed to even think that we co-exist in the society along with sociopaths like Rana who suffers from personality disorders and can manifest any form of brutality without even an iota of hesitation!
 As a girl I am very sure that each and every girl in this society, whether pretty or ugly, fair or dark, fully clothed or scantily clad, have faced situations similar to this, if not worse.
 Though eve-teasing is rampant in India, there are many countries and their citizens who have never heard of such a word.
 It again reveals the shameful state of affairs of the Indian society.
 Thousands of eve-teasing incidents occur every day, most of which are either ignored or unreported.
-Many activists tend to point the reason why girls don’t come out of the closet and protest such incidents.
-My question to them is how many incidents can you protest, when every other day you face similar situations.
+Many people tend to point to the fact that not a lot of girls come out and protest such incidents.
+My question to them is how many incidents can you protest, when every other day you face similar situations?
 The action which we generally tend to take depends on the severity of the malady.
 In some cases you don’t even understand who is physically assaulting you in a crowded bus.
 What will you do in such cases?
 There is not only a single manner in which eve-teasing is done.
 Some of them can be handled by simply being strict, for some others you need to actually hunt for the actual culprit.
 These psychopaths are extremely intelligent, they know when to catch their prey without getting caught, and if caught they are sure to make things horrible for the victim and their near and dear ones.

 To begin with, the sentiments and opinions written in this post are entirely mine.
 They have nothing to do with any particular religion or the rituals associated with it.
 It is just to share my traumatic experience which happened in the name of religion and above all, GOD.